Git Ops Workshop

 url: https://github.com/<user>/workshop.git

-Apply the changed Repository using kubectl.
+Apply the changed Repository using kubectl:

 kubectl apply -f ./namespace/argocd/repository/argocd.Repository.yaml -n argocd